 Most anime that I’ve watched and enjoyed are series that are newer, solely because of the fact that I’m constantly in a race to watch new anime every season and older series tend to get shoved to the back, along with them having a very different feel than modern anime does.
 On top of that, genres that I enjoy such as drama, romance, and heavy plot-centric stories are much easier to find in newer anime, if only because of the sheer volume and diversity of series available.

-Because of my history with anime, my views on series and particular uses of elements within anime are much different than many others within the community.
-Therefore, many posts and analyses I write will be based around analyzing community discussions within the medium and examining them from a viewpoint that may have yet to be considered.
-I feel that looking at an idea from a new angle helps us as viewers of a medium understand why each of us holds specific opinions and also opens the discussion to others unfamiliar with a particular topic.
-This is why many posts that I write may seem controversial or heavily opinionated, but the goal is to generate a discussion within the community and encourages others to examine ideas from different angles as well.
+Because of my history with anime, my thoughts on particular themes and shows may be a bit abnormal compared to others in the community.
+Therefore, posts and analyses I write are usually based around community discussions within the medium and examining them from a viewpoint that may have yet to be considered.
+I feel that looking at an idea from a new angle helps us as viewers understand why each of us holds specific opinions and also opens the discussion to others unfamiliar with a particular topic.
+This is why many posts that I write may seem controversial, heavily opinionated, or just plain absurd, but the goal is to generate a discussion within the community and encourages others to examine ideas from different angles as well.

 Other topics I may discuss are technical aspects of presentation (translation, subtitles, video quality, ect.), subcultures and fandoms, and similar “meta” content.